nadirbslmh/typicode-api-testing/README.md

-# rest-assured-bdd-starter
+# typicode-api-testing

-Simple template for API testing with REST Assured and Serenity BDD.
+REST API testing for Typicode API

 ## How to Use

 1. Clone this repository.
-2. Build this project.
-3. Write the tests.
-4. Run the tests
+2. Run the tests

 ```shell
 mvn clean verify